 Hundreds of lights and decorations, Christmas trees, crowds of shoppers, the perfume of roasting chestnuts in the cool, brisk air: all signs that winter is approaching and Christmas is almost here!

 As you head out to do some Christmas shopping, you might also want to fit in some time at Florence's main museums.
-So that you can plan your days better, know that in the case of museums, everything is open following their normal hours while stores generally have extended hours and are even open on Sundays.
+So that you can plan your days better, know that in the case of museums, everything is open according to their normal hours while stores generally have extended hours and are even open on Sundays.

 If you're in Florence around the holidays, we highly recommend you visit Palazzo Medici-Riccardi and its chapel by Benozzo Gozzoli dedicated to the Procession of the Wise Men.

-Christmas Eve - Saturday, December 24
+Christmas Eve - December 24

-Christmas Day - Sunday, December 25th
+Christmas Day - December 25th

 Remember that Florence is an open-air museum and you can take advantage of this day to stroll around the entire historical center and enjoy the city during this special time of the year with all of the lights and decorations.
 Here is a suggested itinerary: start in Piazza San Lorenzo, then head to Piazza del Duomo, then down Via Calzaiuoli to Piazza della Signoria.
 Continue down past the Uffizi Gallery to Ponte Vecchio admiring the Arno along the way and end up at Palazzo Pitti.
 If you still have energy, climb up to Piazzale Michelangelo to enjoy the extraordinary panoramic view of Florence!